MilliPress/MilliCache/README.md

 - Redis Server

 Please make sure you have a Redis server installed and running.
-If you are using Ubuntu, you can install Redis using the following commands
+If you’re using Ubuntu, you can install Redis using the following commands

 ### Installing Redis on Ubuntu